The science of sound waves with frequencies above those that humans can hear (>20 kHz). With modern piezoelectric

 In medicine, ultrasonics are used to locate tumors, to scan fetuses (see ultrasound scanning), for medical device welding, and to treat neurological disorders.
-Other applications of ultrasonics include the agitation of liquids to form emulsions, detection of flaws in metals (the ultrasonic wave passed througgh a metal is reflected by a hairline crack), cleaning small objects by vibrating them ultrasonically in a solvent, echo sounding in deep water, and soldering aluminum.
+Other applications of ultrasonics include the agitation of liquids to form emulsions, detection of flaws in metals (the ultrasonic wave passed through a metal is reflected by a hairline crack), cleaning small objects by vibrating them ultrasonically in a solvent, echo sounding in deep water, and soldering aluminum.
 Low-power waves are used in thickness gauging and holography, high-power waves in surgery and for industrial homogenization, cleaning,